Hayley Mary

-Hayley Mary is an Australian singer-songwriter and was the lead singer of The Jezabels from 2007–2017.
-Mary released her debut solo single in 2020.
+Hayley Mary (born 21 May 1987) is an Australian singer, best known as the lead singer of the indie rock band the Jezabels.
+She began releasing solo material in 2020.

 Early life

-Hayley Mary grew up in Byron Bay where she went to school with Heather Shannon, with whom she would later form The Jezabels.
-The two relocated to Sydney to attend University, where they met Nik Kaloper and Sam Lockwood, and formed the band in 2007.
+Hayley Mary grew up in Byron Bay.
+She went to school with Heather Shannon, with whom she would form The Jezabels.
+The two relocated to Sydney to attend university, where they met Nik Kaloper and Sam Lockwood, and formed the band in 2007.

 Career

 2007–2017: The Jezabels

-The Jezabels were formed in 2007 when the four members met as students at the University of Sydney and over the next years released three EPs and three studio albums, all of which peaked within the ARIA top 5 and three extended plays.
+The Jezabels were formed in 2007 when the four members met as students at the University of Sydney.
+Over the next years, they released three EPs as well as three studio albums that peaked within the ARIA top 5.
 The band won an ARIA Music Award, an Australian Music Prize and three Australian Independent Record Awards.

 The band have been on unofficial hiatus since December 2017.

 2018–present: Solo career

-On 14 October 2019, Mary released her debut solo single "The Piss, The Perfume".
+On 14 October 2019, Mary released her debut solo single, "The Piss, The Perfume".
 This was followed by "Ordinary Me" in December 2019.
-On 8 January 2020, "Like a Woman Should" was released, all from Mary's debut EP, The Piss, The Perfume on 17 January 2020.
+On 8 January 2020, "Like a Woman Should" was released, all from Mary's debut EP, The Piss, The Perfume, on 17 January 2020.

-In May 2021, Mary released "Young & Stupid", alongside announcement of her second EP The Drip, released on 18 June 2021.
+In May 2021, Mary released "Young & Stupid" and announced her second EP, The Drip, released on 18 June 2021.

-On 26 November 2021, Mary surprise released her third EP titled Fall in Love.
+On 26 November 2021, Mary surprise-released her third EP, titled Fall in Love.

+In July 2024, Mary announced the release of her debut studio album, Roman XS.
+The album is preceded by the singles "One Last Drag", "The Ballad of Ruby Wednesday" and "The Lonely One".

+In November 2024, she posted a picture of herself wearing a MAGA cap and in her own words "cancelled herself".
+However, she is still continuing to write and put out new music "when the muses pester [her] to do so."